 We at Avalon Larp Studio value the safety of all our participants - both players and crew members.
 Safety is especially important at emotionally intense events, where players explore dark themes and difficult situations.

 At all of our events, we provide our participants with a safe off-game space, where they can come, decompress, and talk to someone.
 We are not trained counsellors, but offer decompression with a friend - a chance to talk to someone who will listen to and believe you.
-During the runtime of an event we will always have at least one safety team member available.
-They will usually be found by the safety desk or in the dedicated safe space.
+During the runtime of an event we will always try to have at least one safety team member available.
+They will usually be found, in the organiser room, by the safety desk, or in the dedicated safe space.
 If you have any safety concerns or anything you need to discuss, please come to them.
 Should you wish to speak to someone who presents as a different gender than the person currently on duty, please let us know and we will do our utmost to find someone you are comfortable speaking with.

 Should anything happen during one of our events, we will always listen to and believe the victim.
 We will accommodate for their needs and wants to our best ability, and decide on a course of action together.